Adele Attacked On Australian Stage!

 Adele Vs. Austraila

 Mosquitoes attacked Adele while she was on stage and left her fans in stitches.
 She attempted to chase the mosquitoes away from her but they proceeded to bite her as well as others in the audience.
-She yelled at the mosquitoes informing her fans that the mosquitoes were trying to kill her.
+She yelled at the mosquitoes, informing her fans that the mosquitoes were trying to kill her.

 Adele attempted to carry on with her show and ended bumping into more mosquitoes and announced that they were back on her once again.
 Which only made the audience laugh even harder at her attempts.
-She then joked, that she wasn’t an Australian and she simply just didn’t like insects.
+She then joked that she wasn’t an Australian, and she simply just didn’t like insects.

 Adele then felt guilty after killing one of the mosquitoes and was sad to announce that she had hurt the mosquito.
-This wasn’t the first time the mother of one; saw insects that caught her off guard.
+This wasn’t the first time the mother of one saw insects that caught her off guard.
 While in Perth she announced that there was cockroach on stage and then she mentioned how there was a fly as well in her tea.

 Adele is known to release an F-bomb here and there stuck to the script and mentioned a number of them as she battled with the insects that were into her.

-Aside from insects Adele attacked one of her security guards after they ruined a moment for some of her fans that were enjoying themselves.
+Aside from insects, Adele attacked one of her security guards after they ruined a moment for some of her fans that were enjoying themselves.
 The fans were dancing and enjoying her performance when they were asked to sit down.

 Adele called out the security guard and asked the guard to stop telling her fans to sit down.
-Proceeding to inform him where he was by telling him that they were a music show.
+Proceeding to inform him where he was by telling him that they were at a music show.
 She then said that if the issue was the other fans couldn’t see then they could simply stand up to see her if they wanted to.
 She then asked him why he was at the show if he had an issue with people dancing.
-Adele then said,

 “If I see one more person get told to sit down, I swear to God”